-In both modes, the key is stored in encrypted form and can be only decrypted by providing the correct passphrase.
+Key material is stored in encrypted form and can be only decrypted by providing the correct passphrase.

-For automated backups the passphrase can be specified using the BORG\PASSPHRASE environment variable.
+For automated backups the passphrase can be specified using the BORG PASSPHRASE environment variable.

 Note: Be careful about how you set that environment, see this note about password environments for more information.